RickyShaw999/mygit/readme.txt

 zyx
 abc
 cba
-Git is a free software and I love it. doing...
+Git is a free software and I love it, but it is so hard. doing...